phase2/outrigger-docs/docs/appendix/return-codes.md

 # Return Codes

-Return codes, sometimes called exit codes, are numbers returned from the `rig` executable to indicate the status of the command when on exit.
-Exit codes can be interpreted by machine scripts to adapt in the event of successes of failures.
+Return codes, sometimes called exit codes, are numbers returned from the `rig` executable to indicate the status of the requested command at exit.
+These codes can be interpreted by scripts calling `rig` to react to success or failure states.
 Generally a return code of `0` is used to indicate success.
-Non-zero return codes are used to communicate that and error has occurred and can give an idea of what type of error was raised.
+Non-zero return codes communicate that an error has occurred and give an idea of the error type through the value returned.

-`rig` exit codes used to indiciate certain conditions and are as follows:
+`rig` exit code values are:

 * `1` - Default
   * Returned when an uncaught error is raised and the program exited unexpectedly.
 This is used by the underlying cli framework as well.
-Project scripts can may also return this code.
+Project scripts may also return this code.
 * `12` - Environmental
   * Returned when there is a problem with the execution environment and the current command cannot continue.
-This is usually the result of the Docker Machine not running or Docker is not configured correctly.
+This is usually the result of the Docker Machine not running or when Docker is not configured correctly.
   Backup and restore errors generally fall in this category too.
 * `13` - External Command / Upstream
   * Returned when external scripts or setup commands have reported failure.